ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 ## Exercise 6 - Clone with git

 Git is a very useful instrument when programming.
-It allows for saving files on a remote server, keep the history of modifications and work in collaborative mode.
-For instance, [https://github.com](https://github.com) is quite popular for open-source projectr at big scale.
+Even though we will not cover this topic in detail, at least mention that it allows for saving files on a remote server, keep the history of modifications and work in collaborative mode.
+For instance, [https://github.com](https://github.com) is quite popular for open-source project at big scale.

 Going through the details of `git` in this tutorial is beyond need.
 We will use only as a place to save your codes and acces to the solutions in an efficient way.